cocos/cocos-docs/en/engine/animation/animation-state.md

 The initial loop mode is read from the animation clip.
 Assign to `wrapMode` would alter the loop mode.

-> **NOTE**: The accumulated playback time is reset after change the loop mode.
+> **NOTE**: the accumulated playback time is reset after change the loop mode.

 Except for the `AnimationClip.WrapMode.Normal` and its responding `AnimationClip.WrapMode.Reverse`(thought they loop only once), other loop modes loop infinitely.
 You can retrieve and limit the loop count through `repeatCount` field of `AnimationState`.

-> **NOTE**: You should set loop count after you set loop mode since the loop count is reset after you set loop mode. `AnimationClip.WrapMode.Normal` and its responding `AnimationClip.WrapMode.Reverse` would reset the loop count as 1.
+> **NOTE**: you should set loop count after you set loop mode since the loop count is reset after you set loop mode. `AnimationClip.WrapMode.Normal` and its responding `AnimationClip.WrapMode.Reverse` would reset the loop count as 1.
 The others reset the loop count as `Infinity`(infinite count).

 ## Playback Control